 One way to accomplish this is by using the FHA loan program, which has a relatively low investment requirement.
 Additionally, some conventional mortgage loans offer down payments as low as 3%.
 And if you happen to be a military member or veteran, you could be eligible for VA mortgage financing that eliminates the need for a down payment altogether.

-FHA option: In 2018, the minimum down payment required for an FHA-insured home loan will be 3.5%.
-This has been the minimum required investment for the last few years, and we do not expect it to change in 2018.
+In 2020, the minimum down payment required for an FHA-insured home loan will be 3.5%.
+This has been the minimum required investment for the last few years, and we do not expect it to change in 2020.
 Specifically, that’s 3.5% of the purchase price or appraised value of the home, whichever is less.
 So this is one option for buying a home in Oregon with less than 5% down.

 These are just three of the most common ways a person could buy a home in Oregon with less than 5% down.
 There are other mortgage financing strategies as well, and some of them offer a lot of flexibility when it comes to the upfront investment.